russ-klein/lenet-hardware/README.md

 # lenet-hardware
-implementation of tenet to be compiled into a hardware accelerator
+implementation of LeNet to be compiled into a hardware accelerator